Menu

 Key Stage 1

 Book bags are taken home every day and children should be reading daily with an adult.
 Parents and carers are encouraged to comment in their child’s reading record book each time they have read with their child.
+Every term, topic activities will be suggested in the termly class information communication from your child's teacher.
+Additional activities will be assigned via DB Primary.

-Other activities will include spellings, which will be set every week and maths activities when appropriate.
 The children may also be asked to undertake a small project which links to the topic being taught in school.

 Parents and carers will be encouraged to support their children by: